keweishang/algorithm_princeton/week3/README.md

   A __stable__ sort preserves the relative order of items with equal keys.

   Q. Which sorts are stable?

-  A. Insertion sort and mergesort (but not selection sort).
+  A. Insertion sort and mergesort (but not selection sort and quicksort).
     * __Proof.
 Check whether there is a long-distance exchange might move an item past some equal item.__
     * Insertion sort is stable because we never move equal items pass one another.
     * Selection sort is not stable because for [b1, b2, a] where b1 = b2, and a < b1, if we start at b1, we will exchange b1 and a, so we move an item past equal item.